Yaser-Aldammad/Software-Engineering/A3-feedback.md

     * (5/5%) Scrummaster and notetaker roles properly conducted and circulated among team members
     * (0/5%) Current architecture and technology base (languages, modules, packages, tools) for project design described (including diagrams where needed)
     _I saw something extensive front end, not so much for back end.
 Where is the docs for backend architecture?_
-    * (0/5%) pull request deadlines and process and other workflow elements (git workflow) described and enforced for all team members
+    * (5/5%) pull request deadlines and process and other workflow elements (git workflow) described and enforced for all team members
-    _I don't see them stated anywhere.
-Did I miss it?_
     * (3/5%) code review standards clear and identified (possibly using a checklist) encapsulating principles from lecture materials (DRY, SOLID, etc.) updated and enforced by review
     _You don;t include programming principles as far as I can see.
 Fix this._
     * (25/25%) documentation, Kanban Board and issue tracker